apache-spark-on-k8s/spark-integration/README.md

 By default, the images are built every time the tests run.
 You may want to skip re-building those images during development, if the distribution package did not change since the last run.
-You can pass the property `spark.docker.test.skipBuildImages` to the test process.
-This will work only if you have been setting the property `spark.docker.test.persistMinikube`, in the previous run since the docker daemon run inside the minikube environment.
+You can pass the property `spark.kubernetes.test.imageDockerTag` to the test process and specify the Docker image tag that is appropriate.
 Here is an example:

 ```
 $ mvn clean integration-test  \
     -Dspark-distro-tgz=spark/spark-2.3.0-SNAPSHOT-bin.tgz  \
-    "-DextraScalaTestArgs=-Dspark.docker.test.persistMinikube=true -Dspark.docker.test.skipBuildImages=true"
+    -Dspark.kubernetes.test.imageDockerTag=latest
 ```